Welcome to Professor Patrick Charbonneau's Group Page

-Graduate students and postdocs interested in joining Prof. Charbonneau's lab are encouraged to contact with us.
+Graduate students and postdocs interested in joining Prof. Charbonneau's lab are encouraged to contact us.

 - 02/14/2013 Congratulations to Prof. Charbonneau who has received a prestigious 2013 Alfred P. Sloan Fellowship!